telerik/kendo-ui-core/docs/AngularJS/introduction.md

 The grid will be created only when the `gridOptions` variable becomes available.

 Or you can load the widget data with a $http call and initialize the widget when the data is available.
-Example:

-#### Delay widget initialization
+###### Example - delay widget initialization:

 ```html
 <div ng-app="app" ng-controller="MyCtrl">